splunk/splunk-connect-for-syslog/docs/sources/HPe/index.md

 ### Filter type

 Partial MSG Parse: This filter parses message content for events with a syslog "program" prefix "CPPM_".
-For complete parsing a dedicated port or vendor_product_by_source entry must be added
+For complete parsing a dedicated port or
+`vendor_product_by_source` entry must be added.

 ### Options